Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 In general, memory care provides a higher level of care compared to other types of senior living in the area, justifying the premium for these services.
 For families looking for a tailored solution to dementia care, the increased cost is often seen as a necessary investment for the well-being of their loved one.

-Morningside Of Decatur specializes in providing dementia care services in Morgan county, Alabama.
-It can accommodate no more than 60 senior citizens.
-Morningside Of Decatur provides upscale amenities that include independence-focused care, assistance with daily living and activities tailored to dementia to any older adults with dementia who reside in Decatur, AL and nearby areas.
-Morningside Of Decatur is situated at 2115 Point Mallard Drive, Se, 35601 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.
+Morningside Of Decatur specializes in providing memory care services in Morgan county, Alabama.
+It can accommodate a maximum of 60 dementia residents.
+Morningside Of Decatur offers upscale amenities that include medication monitoring, daily living help and special activities for Alzheimer’s patients to any dementia sufferers who reside in Decatur, AL and nearby areas.
+Morningside Of Decatur is situated at 2115 Point Mallard Drive, Se, 35601 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 Medicare does not typically cover the full cost of memory care in Hartselle, Alabama.
 Memory care services are classified as custodial care, focusing on assistance with activities of daily living (ADLs) and supervision for individuals with Alzheimer’s disease or other forms of dementia.
 Medicare, in most cases, does not pay for long-term custodial care in assisted living facilities, including memory care units in Hartselle.
 However, Medicare may cover certain healthcare services for individuals living in memory care facilities, such as: